|Interested in learning to become a sky watcher or observer?

-Astro Documents (Created by members of CAAS to help others)
+Astronomy Documents (Created by members of CAAS to help others)

 - Learning the Constellations – This document was developed by Rocky Togni to assist astronomers in identifying the constellations.
+(This has been turned into a booklet with added features that can br purchased for $10, at CAAS star parties.)

 - Polar Alignment – Even the most casual observer knows that the Sun and stars move across the sky.
 These objects appear to move because the Earth rotates on its axis every day.
 In order for you to observe an object for any length of time, your telescope must track the sky in sync with the Earth’s rotation.
-This document will help you get good polar alignment with your telescope. [ polar-alignment.pdf ]
+This document will help you get good polar alignment with your telescope.

-- Lunar Alphabet – This is a binocular guide to the Moon, developed by CAAS, to assist in the identification of features on our only natural satellite. [ lunar-alphabet.pdf ]
+- Lunar Alphabet – This is a binocular guide to the Moon, developed by CAAS, to assist in the identification of features on our only natural satellite.

 - Asteroid Occultation Predictions – A web based listing of upcoming asteroid occultation predictions.